-With a net income of over $9 billion in 2016, Disney’s influence in the world’s economy and imagination cannot be understated.
+With a net income of almost $9 billion in fiscal 2017, Disney’s influence in the world’s economy and imagination cannot be understated.
 As the son of an abusive alcoholic, Walt Disney seemed obsessed with highlighting life’s goodness and proving the imminent triumph of good over evil.
-But does this simple message impart any benefit to the children who watch them, and is it the only important message children receive from Disney?
+But does this simple message impart any benefit to the children who watch Disney animated movies, like the latest, “Wreck-It Ralph Breaks the Internet,” and is it the only important message children receive from Disney?

 When it comes to Disney films, should parents be “Hakuna Matata” or is it better to “Let it Go”?